 I was excited to hear that the farmhouse where they filmed the movie Secretariat is on the market so we can see what it looks like off-screen.
 This is where most of the interior scenes of the Chenery family’s farmhouse were shot.

 They used a white farmhouse for the exterior in “Secretariat”

-The movie is the inspiring true story of how Penny Chenery, played by Diane Lane, saves her ailing father’s Meadow Stables by raising a horse she calls Big Red.
-With help from trainer Lucien Lauren (John Malkovich, in some eye-popping outfits), Secretariat becomes the first Triple Crown winner in 25 years and sets records that have still not been broken.
+The movie is the inspiring true story of how Penny Chenery, played by Diane Lane, saves her ailing father’s stables when Secretariat becomes the first Triple Crown winner in 25 years.

-Note how they covered the modern stainless-steel fridge with paneled doors for the film.
-Here’s how it looks today:
+They covered the modern stainless-steel fridge with paneled doors for the film.
+How it looks today:

-And compare that to how it looks today, in the listing:
+Compare that shot from the movie to how that corner looks in the listing: